GoPlausible/.github/profile/README.md

 - Geo constraint option (location + buffer area radius)
 - Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees)
-- QRCode constraint option (Attendee must scan and call the AlgoPoaP Item ASC with it to be able to claim)
+- QRCode constraint option (Attendee must scan and then call the AlgoPoaP Item ASC with it in order to claim).
 - NFT based or NFT-less (Using transaction note only)

 Note: AlgoPoaP does not use a single token for issuing PoaPs , instead it uses a per AlgoPoaP item NFT generation (if selected by Author) approach.